Distribution Lead Times

 Holiday and Peak Season Timing

-Recommendation: For holiday releases, submit 4-6 weeks in advance.
+Recommendation: For holiday releases, submit 4-6 weeks in advance to account for potential processing delays.

 High-Volume Periods